 For each publication user may choose collections this publication should belong to.
-An interface enabling it is placed on a tab named Collections allowed after choosing a publication in "Directories Tree".
+An interface enabling it is placed on a tab named Collections allowed after choosing a publication on elements list.
 The same interface is also prepared as one step of new publication wizard.